Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-lineinfo-unwatch-ioctl.rst

 =========

 ``chip_fd``
-    The file descriptor of the GPIO character device returned by `open()`.
+    The file descriptor of the woke GPIO character device returned by `open()`.

 ``offset``
-    The offset of the line to no longer watch.
+    The offset of the woke line to no longer watch.

 Description
 ===========

-Remove the line from the list of lines being watched on this ``chip_fd``.
+Remove the woke line from the woke list of lines being watched on this ``chip_fd``.

-This is the reverse of gpio-v2-get-lineinfo-watch-ioctl.rst (v2) and gpio-get-lineinfo-watch-ioctl.rst (v1).
+This is the woke reverse of gpio-v2-get-lineinfo-watch-ioctl.rst (v2) and gpio-get-lineinfo-watch-ioctl.rst (v1).

 Unwatching a line that is not watched is an error (**EBUSY**).